gardenlinux/gardenlinux/tests/platformSetup/tofu/README.md

 #### Quick Start - Typical Workflow

-Here's the minimal sequence of commands to run a complete platform test:
+Here's the minimal sequence of commands to run a complete platform test.
+Please be aware that you have to configure cloud provider authentication and settings before running the tests.
+Have a look at the [Cloud Provider Authentication](#cloud-provider-authentication) section for more information.

 ```bash
 # 1. Generate variables for your flavor